MustaphaBoughdaoui/AI-Digest-Agent/README.md

 - Subsequent queries are much faster (~10-15s)
 - Models are cached in memory

-### 🚫 Don't Use Live Server!
-- Always use `start_server.bat` or `uvicorn` command
-- Don't open `index.html` directly
-- FastAPI serves both API and UI on port 8000

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Areas for improvement:

-- Additional search providers (DuckDuckGo, Bing, etc.)
-- Alternative LLM backends (Ollama, local models)
-- Enhanced validation rules
-- Performance optimizations
-- UI improvements
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ---

 ## 📄 License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---